 In a Handshake session with integrated video, screensharing options vary between browsers.

-To effectively manage your video sessions, it’s important to note the following key information:
+To effectively manage your video session, it’s important to note the following key information:

 - To start a screen share, you must be on a desktop computer.